Veggie Sushi Hearts and Almond Dipping Sauce

 Grab a green smoothie, slide a chair over and lets talk jicama, also known as yam bean!
 And I promise, I am not making this stuff up.

-This large, odd looking root vegetable, that causes some people to give it a wide berth as they pass it in the produce aisle.
+This large, odd-looking root vegetable, that causes some people to give it a wide berth as they pass it in the produce aisle.
 I know, I did this for years!
 I posted a picture of one down below just in case you are new to this veggie.
 It compares to turnips or parsnips in shape, and is known for its sweet white flesh, which has a wonderful crunchy texture.
 Perfect for raw rice making!

 Jicama is a highly nutritious vegetable, and is low in calories.
 One hundred grams of raw jicama contains just 35 calories.
-And I don’t care how young or how old you are… fiber doesn’t equate to just being for the geriatrics (meaning, for the elderly). lol We ALL need it.
+And I don’t care how young or how old you are… fiber doesn’t equate to just being for the geriatric (meaning, for the elderly). lol We ALL need it.
 The soluble fiber in jicama is excellent for lowering cholesterol, helps to stabilize blood sugar levels and boosts digestive health.

 They are composed of 86-90% water, so there will be some hand-squeezing work in this recipe.
 I squeezed 1 cup of liquid out of 3 1/2 cups of riced jicama.
 This step is so important because if you skip it, your sushi will be soggy and fall apart.